kailermai/ip/docs/README.md

 Angus is a desktop application that allows you to manage your tasks through simple command line instructions on a Graphical User Interface (GUI).
 Tasks are categorised into todos, deadlines and events.

+# Quick start
+1. Ensure you have Java `17` or above installed in your computer.
+2. Download the latest jar from GitHub releases.
+3. Open a command terminal, `cd` into the folder of the jar file, and run `java -jar "angus.jar"`.

+Note that a directory called `data` will be created on launching the chatbot, which is used to store your data in a text file named `Angus.txt`.

+# Features

 ## Adding todos: `todo`
 Adds a todo task to your task list with the specified name.